-In this article, we’ll review the new Essential price plans and we’ll see how it compares to the Advanced price plans currently offered by Three.
+In this article, we’ll review the new Essential price plans and we’ll see how they compare to Advanced price plans.
 We’ll also discuss the range of add-ons available for the Essential plan (for instance, in case you wanted to use personal hotspot).

 Essential VS Advanced Plans

 For customers looking to save a bit of money, they’re now offering lower-cost plans called Essential price plans.
 Typically costing about £2/month less, they’re designed for customers who according to Three aren’t “always on holiday, using their phone as a hotspot or constantly calling customer services”.
 As such, Essential price plans come without Feel At Home in Europe (you won’t have access to inclusive roaming in non-European destinations).
 Essential price plans also lack access to Go Binge and inclusive personal hotspot usage.
 On an Essential plan, you also won’t have unlimited free calls to customer service (however, you can still use your inclusive minutes for the latter).

 |Feel At Home Around The World||✘ No||✔ Yes, in 12 non-EU destinations|